 Other Documents Needed in Support of Schengen Visa Application Case

-Depending on your individual circumstances, your travel purposes and other considerations, you may need to provide more documents in support or to proof your application case.
+Depending on your individual circumstances, your travel purposes, and other considerations, you may need to provide more documents in support or to prove your application case.
 Among the documents that you should submit include the following;

 |Situation||Documents to Submit|